Color My Text

 Background

 This extension was developed as part of Microsoft Hackathon 2022 project.
 A week before the Hackathon week, I was looking to color lines where shared variables are accessed inside a C# file to visibly ensure there are no concurrency issues present inside the code.
-I could not find a great extension that fulfilled my requirements, hence came up with the idea to build an extension by myself.
+I could not find a great extension that fulfilled my requirements, hence I decided to build an extension by myself.
 I hope more similar use cases will be uncovered with this extension and it will serve many people and teams.

 Non-Goals